agnwinds/python/docs/sphinx/source/developer/cuda.rst

 If the NVIDIA CUDA Toolkit is found, you will see the output informing that the CUDA compiler :code:`nvcc` was found.

-What essentially happens when you run :code:`code` is that a value for the variable :code:`NVCC` is set in the Makefile in Sirocco's source directory.
+What essentially happens when you run :code:`code` is that a value for the variable :code:`NVCC` is set in the Makefile in SIROCCO's source directory.
 If you re-run :code:`configure` without :code:`--with-cuda`, then :code:`NVCC` will be unset and CUDA will not be used.
 CUDA can be disabled or enabled *"on the fly"* by modifying this variable without running the configure script and by modifying the Makefile or passing the value of the variable when calling the Makefile, e.g.,